emacsmirror/bitbake/README.md

 recipe files.
 It uses `mmm-mode` to provide python and shell support in tasks.

+`C-c C-f` in `bitbake-mode` looks up Yocto documentation for a given variable with `browse-url`.

 ## Development

-Development is done on [GitHub](https://github.com/canatella/bitbake-el).
+Development is done on [GitHub](https://github.com/danielcmccarthy/bitbake-el).
 Any bugs or patches are welcome.

 ## Contributors

 Thanks to

+- Damien Merenne for creating this project and maintaining it for years.
-- Lee Yen-Chin for helping me updating the code to support Melpa and publishing it,
+- Lee Yen-Chin for helping to update the code to support Melpa and publishing it,
 - Syohei Yoshida for small fixes,
 - Brian Malehorn for font-lock enhancement.